SideStore/SideStore-Docs/guides/install.md

 # Pairing Process

-Using Jitterbugpair (not jitterbug app) allows us to create a pairing file for program like sidestore to talk to your device and is required to use sidestore or it will not function.
+Using Jitterbugpair (not jitterbug app) allows us to create a pairing file for programs, like sidestore to talk to your device and is required to use sidestore or it will not function.
 (Windows and MacOS requires iTunes)

 Jitterbugpair Downloads: